EVs are better, safer, faster . . .

 Maintenance costs - EVs compared to gas?

 EVs have additional cost savings compared to gas vehicles because an EV has 1/10th the moving parts of a gasoline engine.
-EVs never need oil changes, engine spark plug tune-ups, timing and serpentine belt replacements, oil and engine air filter replacements, oxygen sensor replacements, smog checks, etc, etc, etc. Also, EVs wear break pads less because an EV can use the electric motor to slow the car down for most of the breaking process.
-This type of breaking even adds electricity back into the battery as the car slows.
-This is called regenerative breaking and it captures much of the energy that would have been lost to friction and heat.
+EVs never need oil changes, engine spark plug tune-ups, timing and serpentine belt replacements, oil and engine air filter replacements, oxygen sensor replacements, smog checks, etc, etc, etc. Also, EVs wear brake pads less because an EV can use the electric motor to slow the car down for most of the braking process.
+This type of braking even adds electricity back into the battery as the car slows.
+This is called regenerative braking and it captures much of the energy that would have been lost to friction and heat.
+Added range benefits can amount to 10-20%.

 Governor Brown declared an order to have